-Vs 1 “These are the verses of the Book that makes things clear”
+Vs. 1 “These are the verses of the Book that makes things clear”

 With such an introduction, one would expect to read a clear sequence of historical records, but that is not the case as you will see.

-Vs 3 “We recite you some of the news of Moses and Pharaoh in truth for a believing people…”
+Vs. 3 “We recite you some of the news of Moses and Pharaoh in truth for a believing people…”

 This story is from the Bible.
-Since the Quran admits the Bible is from God and claims to confirm the Bible and no other book, we will compare both accounts of Moses using the Bible as our standard.
+Since the Quran admits the Bible is from God and claims to confirm the Bible – and no other book – we will compare both accounts of Moses using the Bible as our standard.

 Vs. 6 “And to establish them in the earth, and to show Pharaoh and Haman and their hosts that which they feared them.”

 Pharaoh and Haman didn’t live in the same century.
-This same blunder is repeated in vs 9.
+This same blunder is repeated in verse 9.
 This exposes the ignorance of the Quran’s author.

-Vs 7 “And We inspired the mother of Moses, saying: ‘Suckle him and when thou fearest for him, then cast him into the river and fear not nor grieve.
+Vs. 7 “And We inspired the mother of Moses, saying: ‘Suckle him and when thou fearest for him, then cast him into the river and fear not nor grieve.
 Lo!
 We shall bring him back unto thee and shall make him (one) of Our Messengers.”

 For example, Moses’ mother constructed “an ark of bulrushes” for Moses because “she could no longer hide him.”
 A scholar points out that this was how ancient Egyptians made light boats.

-Vs 9 “And the wife of Pharaoh said: (He will be) a consolation for me and for thee.
+Vs. 9 “And the wife of Pharaoh said: (He will be) a consolation for me and for thee.
 Kill him not.
 Peradventure he may be of use to us, or we may choose him for a son…”

 This is an error.
 Moses was adopted by Pharaoh’s daughter – not his wife (Exo.
 2:9).
-If Pharaoh’s wife adopted Moses, then he would have been the right heir to the Egypt’s throne.
+If Pharaoh’s wife adopted Moses, then he would have been the right heir to Egypt’s throne.

-Vs 12 “And We had forbidden foster mothers for him, so she said: shall I show you a household who will rear him for you and take care of him?”
+Vs. 12 “And We had forbidden foster mothers for him, so she said: shall I show you a household who will rear him for you and take care of him?”

 There was no need for “foster mothers” to audition for a mother for Moses.
 It wasn’t a super-nanny TV grand slam.

-Vs 15 “And he entered the city at a time of carelessness of its folk, and he found therein two men fighting, one of his own caste, and the other of his enemies; and he who was of his caste asked him for help against him who was of his enemies.
+Vs. 15 “And he entered the city at a time of carelessness of its folk, and he found therein two men fighting, one of his own caste, and the other of his enemies; and he who was of his caste asked him for help against him who was of his enemies.
 So Moses struck him with his fist and killed him.
 He said: This is of the devil’s doing.
 Lo! he is an enemy, a mere misleader”

 Vs. 16 “He said “My Lord!
 Lo I have wronged my soul, so forgive me.
 Then He forgave him.
 Lo!
 He is the Forgiving, the Merciful”

 Their Allah talks as Moses in one place, as Mary in another, as Muhammad in a part and as Satan elsewhere.
-He acts all roles, all he needs is a script.
+He seems to act all roles, all he needs is a script.

-Vs 27 “[Jethro said] I intend to wed one of these my daughters to thee, on condition that thou serve me for eight years; but if thou complete ten years, it will be (grace) from thee.
+Vs. 27 “[Jethro said:] I intend to wed one of these my daughters to thee, on condition that thou serve me for eight years; but if thou complete ten years, it will be (grace) from thee.
 But I intend not to place thee under difficulty: thou wilt find me, indeed if God wills, one of the righteous.”

 Both Jacob and Moses escaped from wrath.
 The former from his brother’s fury whilst the latter from Pharaoh’s.
 Also, both Laban and Jethro were shepherds.
 So when Muhammad (said to be an illiterate) heard the stories, he couldn’t tell which was which, so he weaved together events from different centuries into one story!
-How can such a confusion emanate from the All-Knowing God?

 Vs. 29 “Then when Moses had fulfilled the term and was travelling with his housefolk, he saw in the distance a fire and said unto his housefolk: Bide ye (here).
 Lo!
 I see in the distance a fire; peradventure I shall bring you tidings thence, or a brand from the fire…”

 First of all, Moses wasn’t travelling when he saw this sight.
 He was rearing his father-in-law’s sheep when he saw the burning bush.

-Vs 30 “And when he reached it, he was called from the right side of the valley in the blessed field, from the tree: O Moses!
+Vs. 30 “And when he reached it, he was called from the right side of the valley in the blessed field, from the tree: O Moses!
 Lo I, even I, am Allah, the Lord of the Worlds.”

-The Quranic account gives no evidence of an encounter with the true God.
+The Quranic account gives no evidence of Moses’ encounter with the true God.
 This would have sounded like an appearance of an Egyptian deity.

 Muhammad proclaimed his messages in the name of Allah, the same deity worshipped by the pagans in Arabia while Moses was sent in the name of the Lord whom the pagan Egyptians didn’t know (“Who is the LORD that I should obey his voice and let Israel go?
 I know not the LORD…” Exo.
 5:2).

-Vs 31 “Throw down their staff.
+Vs. 31 “Throw down their staff.
 And when he saw it writhing as it had been a demon, he turned to flee.”

 This is a product of Muhammad’s imaginations.
 Moses’ staff became a serpent which made him flee (Ex.
 4:3).
 He didn’t flee because it was “writhing like a demon.”

-Vs 38 “And Pharaoh said: O chiefs!
+Vs. 38 “And Pharaoh said: O chiefs!
 I know not that ye have a god other than me, so kindle for me (a fire), O Haman to bake mud and set up for me a lofty tower in order that I may survey the God of Moses; and lo!
 I deem him of the liars.”

 There are several problems with this verse.
 First of all, ancient Egyptian religion was polytheistic – they believed in many gods.
-Therefore the alleged statement of Pharaoh claiming they had no god other than him is historically false.
+Therefore the alleged statement of Pharaoh claiming they had no god other than him is fatally false.

 Second, with the exception of the ruins at Nebesheh and Defenneh, the Egyptians at no time used burnt clay to build their structures.
 They used cut stones up until the Roman era.

 Who mixed up these historical facts?
 Certainly not God.
-The Encyclopedia Britannica has this to say:
+The Encyclopedia Britannica (vol. 13, p.
+479) has this to say: